scylladb/scylladb/docs/operating-scylla/nodetool-commands/repair.rst

   It is strongly recommended to **not** do **any** maintenance operations (add/remove/decommission/replace/rebuild) **or** schema changes (CREATE/DROP/TRUNCATE/ALTER CQL commands) while repairs are running.
 Repairs running during any of these operations are likely ro result in an error.

-Scylla nodetool repair command supports the following options:
+ScyllaDB nodetool repair command supports the following options:

 - ``-dc`` ``--in-dc`` syncs the **repair master** data subset between all nodes in one Data Center (DC).